wearemountaineers/bartix-playout/README.md

 iw reg get
 iw dev wlan0_ap info | grep txpower

-# Verify hotspot is broadcasting (from another device)
+# Manually activate/deactivate hotspot
-# Or check hostapd_cli status
-sudo hostapd_cli -i wlan0_ap status
-sudo hostapd_cli -i wlan0_ap get_config ssid
+nmcli connection up Hotspot
+nmcli connection down Hotspot

 # Manually set transmit power if needed
 sudo iw dev wlan0_ap set txpower fixed 2000

-# Create virtual interface if missing
-sudo iw phy phy0 interface add wlan0_ap type __ap
 ```

 **Important Notes:**
+- **NetworkManager**: The system uses NetworkManager for production-grade WiFi hotspot and client management.
+NetworkManager handles AP+STA concurrent mode automatically.
 - **Scanning**: With AP+STA concurrent support, `wlan0` is used for STA mode and can scan normally.
 The hotspot runs on `wlan0_ap`, so scanning doesn't interfere with the hotspot.
-- **Regulatory Domain**: The system automatically sets the regulatory domain based on `/etc/wpa_supplicant/wpa_supplicant.conf` or defaults to `NL`.
+- **Regulatory Domain**: The system automatically sets the regulatory domain based on system configuration or defaults to `NL`.
 This is critical for hotspot visibility.
-- **Transmit Power**: The system sets transmit power to maximum (20 dBm = 2000 mW) for best visibility.
-If the hotspot is not visible, manually set it: `sudo iw dev wlan0 set txpower fixed 2000`.
+- **Transmit Power**: NetworkManager manages transmit power automatically.
+If the hotspot is not visible, manually set it: `sudo iw dev wlan0_ap set txpower fixed 2000`.
-- **Hotspot Verification**: The system uses `hostapd_cli` to verify the SSID is actually being broadcast.
-Check logs for verification status.
+- **Hotspot Management**: The hotspot connection is managed by NetworkManager.
+Use `nmcli connection show Hotspot` to check status and `nmcli connection up Hotspot` to activate.

 ## 🗑️ Uninstallation